-These wings are not only crazy good, but they’re crazy easy to make.
+This Yummy Keto Cooking wings recipe is not only tasty, but they’re also super easy to make.
 First, you’ll separate and dry your wings.
 Then, you’ll mix up some baking powder, salt, pepper, and garlic powder, and toss that with the wings.
 You can also place the wings on a baking sheet, and rub the baking powder mixture on top – either way works.

 Breaking Down Chicken Wings

-If you’re just buying chicken wings for the first time, you might be surprised that they look differently than you get them at a restaurant.
-You’ll just need to break them down yourself, which is very easy.
+If you’re just buying chicken wings for the first time, you might be surprised that they look different from your usual restaurant wings.
+But worry not, you’ll just need to break them down yourself, which is very easy.